NoumenaDigital/npl-integrations/README.md

 ### Streamlit UI

 The `./streamlit-ui` folder contains a frontend implemented in Python with the Streamlit library.
-In this setup, the Streamlit UI runs locally and connects to the engine on Noumena Cloud.
+In this setup, the Streamlit UI runs locally and connects to the Engine on Noumena Cloud.

 #### Setup